mridul037/mridul037/README.md

 **Quote of the hour:**

-All repairs tend to destroy structure, to increase the entropy and disorder of a system.
+Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.

-~ Fred Brooks
+~ Roy Fielding
 <pre>

 </pre>